This is a list of the best marketing books of all time.

 Good for: Real-life examples to show how independent thinking can produce huge results for businesses

-If you’re looking for inspiration and someone to push your marketing boundaries, then look no further than Bill Glazer’s book as he shares bold new approaches to advertising in this trial blazing publications.
+If you’re looking for inspiration and someone to push your marketing boundaries, then look no further than Bill Glazer’s book as he shares bold new approaches to advertising.

 by Scott Adams

 Good for: Helping you understand and then utilise the power of persuasion.